-The Missing Half of Productivity Data: True Intelligence for Workforce Decisions
+The Missing Half of Productivity Data

 Your team uses email, chat, CRM, project management tools, video conferencing, and a dozen other platforms every single day.
-Each one generates a trail of activity.
-Each one tells you something about how work is getting done.
-And yet, if you asked most leaders to describe the true productivity picture of their team right now, the honest answer would be: I am not really sure.
+Each one generates a trail of activity, each one tells you something about how work is getting done, and yet, if you asked most leaders to describe the true productivity picture of their team right now, the honest answer would be: I am not really sure.
+That disconnect is the real problem - not the absence of data, but the absence of meaning.

-What Raw Productivity Data Gets Wrong (and Why Context Matters)
+What Raw Productivity Data Gets Wrong

-There is a meaningful difference between a metric and an insight.
 A metric is a measurement.
 An insight is what you do with it.
 Most productivity tools stop at the metric.

 They give you a number and leave the interpretation to you.
 That puts an enormous cognitive burden on managers who are already stretched thin, asking them to manually correlate data across multiple tools, identify patterns over time, and translate those patterns into action.
 For most teams, that work simply does not happen consistently.
-Data sits in dashboards that nobody opens or gets reviewed in quarterly reports, long after the moment to act has passed.
+Data sits in dashboards that nobody opens, or gets reviewed in quarterly reports long after the moment to act has passed.

 The gap between metrics and meaning is where performance quietly degrades.
 It is where coaching opportunities go unnoticed, where flight risks go undetected, and where burnout builds until it becomes turnover.

-What Employee Productivity Intelligence Actually Looks Like
+What Productivity Intelligence Actually Looks Like

 Productivity intelligence is not a fancier dashboard.
 It is a fundamentally different approach to what data is for.